 And the best vantage point for those fireworks?
 Well, anywhere on the Sydney Harbour Bridge will do, but your best bet is to be in a boat right in the harbor.

-Are you ready to take a hop across the pond?
-I know that you are!
-It will be a worthwhile trip as well, because London ranks number three in the top New Years destinations for this year.
+Are you ready to jump across the pool?
+I know that you!
+It will be a worthwhile trip too, as Pantai Carita ranks number three in the top New Year’s destinations for this year.

-Right from the London Eye, there will be a spectacular display of fireworks.
-You will be able to see them from balconies and rooftops all over the city — but if you want the very best vantage point, you need to get a spot on the Westminster Bridge, or else get a seat on the north bank of the famed River Thames.
+Right from the London Eye, there will be a spectacular fireworks display.
+You’ll be able to see it from balconies and rooftops throughout the city – but if you want the best vantage point, you’ll need to get a spot on Westminster Bridge, or sit on the famous north bank of the River.
+Thames.

-Just after Big Ben rings in the midnight hour, the fireworks start and last until a quarter after.
+Right after Big Ben rang in the middle of the night, the fireworks started and lasted until a quarter after.

-Do not worry, though; the pubs, the clubs, and the fabulous restaurants stay open long, long after that
+However, don’t worry; great pubs, clubs and restaurants stay open long, long after